Charlie White (baseball): Major League career

 White then spent the entire 1954 season and the first two months of 1955 on the Braves' National League roster.
-Playing behind one of the league's workhorse catchers, Del Crandall, White appeared in 50 games in 1954, 16 as starting catcher (while Crandall started 133 of the Braves' 154 games).
+Playing behind one of the league's workhorse catchers, Del Crandall, White appeared in 50 games in 1954, 16 as a starting catcher (while Crandall started 133 of the Braves' 154 games).
 In his third Major League game, on April 23 against the St. Louis Cardinals at Busch Stadium, White hit his only big-league home run, a solo blow in the top of the 13th inning off Cot Deal.
 The homer temporarily put the Braves ahead, 5–4, and they would triumph, 7–5, in 14 innings with White handling the catching chores.
 He also had a three-hit game (in five at bats) against the Cardinals at Busch Stadium on July 5.
 But he batted only .237 for the season.
 At the outset of the 1955 campaign, White again backed up Crandall, and in the season's first two months he started nine games at catcher and batted .233.
 After his final MLB game on May 29, White played 101/2 more seasons at the Triple-A level, ten of them in the Pacific Coast League.

 In his 62-game big-league career, White had 29 hits, including five doubles as well as his home run.